 Here We Go?

-Finally a week filled with warm weather.
-I am happy to report temperatures made it into the upper 70’s and upper 80’s the past week.
+F inally a week filled with warm weather.
+I am happy to report temperatures made it into the upper 70s and upper 80s the past week.
 The news gets better with foreseeable forecasts offering much of the same ahead.

-In a behind the scenes look of a full time, established, and top end operation…I’ve spent the past few weeks getting all my ducks in a row.
+Several species will now and have made their way onto the edges of the flats to sun.
+Often these fish (redfish and particularly snook) are visible as plain day, yet will often suffer a case of lockjaw when an offering is made.
+This is a natural process and will last just a short time if the conditions hold.
+Trout and sheepshead will be the standbys in the early morning with most activity on redfish, snook, and juvenile tarpon coming within the heat of the day.
+Jacks, pompano and a few cobia will hang close to the powerplants on one day and will be miles from the place when theyre biological thumb goes up.
+In a behind the scenes look of a full time, established, and top end operation Ive spent the past few weeks getting all my ducks in a row.
 Such as, getting a new truck, changing out my Mercury sponsored 2000-225 OptiMax to the 2001 Digital, restocking all the tackle and supplies.
-As well, I’ve been buried in my office crunching numbers, doing paper work, scheduling and completing tax forms.
+As well, Ive been buried in my office crunching numbers, doing paper work, scheduling and completing tax forms.
 The time has now come to make the donuts, fish or cut bait.

+Just ahead in March the spring migration of king mackerel will transpire just off the shoreline with their cousins, Spanish mackerel.
+Cobia will show first on the nearshore wrecks and then followed by the navigational markers and inshore flats.
+Grouper bites much closer to shore will be the norm over some of the best live bottom in the state.
 Mariners should be advised of the potential for fog as the water warming process will produce it many times over the next few weeks.
 It is best to let it burn off (usually mid morning).
 If you must run through it, be sure your navigation lights are working and that you sound the proper signal while running or at anchor.
 Travel a safe speed and post a designated lookout.
 As always be watching out for the other guy.
+We have a lot to look forward to over the next few months with the prime time of the year.
+Weve waited sometime now for this and before you know it, it will pass in a whispering breeze.
+Now is the time to finish all the "honey dos" and clear the way for the best the year will have to offer.
+Screaming Drags and Tired Arms!

-Robert McCue
+Robert McCue |

 Florida Fishing Charters